saurabhgup98/simple-authentication-service/README.md

 ## Features

-- User registration with username, email, and password
+- User registration with username, email, password, and role
 - User login with email and password
+- Role-based system with 4 roles: user, business-user, admin, superadmin
 - Password hashing with bcrypt
 - MongoDB Atlas integration
 - Simple validation (no null values)